 However, mutual funds operated by investment companies pass through realized capital gains to their investors.
 So, I can owe taxes on capital gains generated by my mutual funds, even though I haven’t sold shares in the mutual fund.
 (Note that the pass-through is one reason experts recommend purchasing ETFs instead of mutual funds.)

 If I hold investments in a tax-advantaged account, such as an IRA, Health Savings Account (HSA), or 529 Plan, then my money can grow tax-free.
-I don’t have to pay taxes on either short-term or long-term capital gains when the investments are sold (though I may have to pay taxes with I withdraw funds).
+I don’t have to pay taxes on either short-term or long-term capital gains when the investments are sold.

 Any investment losses (realized) can offset capital gains and ordinary income when held in a regular account.
 However, if investments are held within a tax-advantaged account, losses won't reduce my tax bill.